miguelcorrea/Ouroboros/README.md

 In hard EM, the log-likelihood is not guaranteed to increase monotonically, and so this does not necessarily indicate a problem.
 In soft EM, however, it is theoretically supposed to.
 In rare occasions, however, the logistic regression might not estimate the parameters well enough.
 This leads to decreases in log-likelihood, although we do not expect it to happen with the current settings.
 This issue can be solved by increasing the maximum number of iterations of logistic regression.

 ## How do I cite it?
-If you use our software in your research, please cite our paper
+If you use our software in your research, please cite our paper:
+Improving intermolecular contact prediction through protein-protein interaction prediction using coevolutionary analysis with expectation-maximization." bioRxiv (2018): 254789

 # Contributing
 We welcome contributions to improve our software, including feature additions, bug fixes and improvements to documentation.